downtownallday/cloudinabox/setup/mods.available/README.md

 When `setup/start.sh` (or `ehdd/start-encrypted.sh`) are run, these scripts will be executed after setup has completed.

-Before enabling any mod scripts from `setup/mods.available` (or elsewhere), be aware that they will likely modify your system, and that removal of the script from `local` will not restore the system to its pre-script state.
+Before enabling any mod scripts from `setup/mods.available` (or elsewhere), be aware that they will likely modify your system, and that removal of the script from `local` will not restore the system to its pre-mod state.
 For example, enabling coturn, then removing the `local/coturn.sh` symlink, will not remove coturn from the system.
 It will still be active and enabled in systemd and firewall rules it added will still be in place.

 **Before enabling any setup mod, it's very important that you look at the script and understand what it's doing and how to remove it.**